dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

 5. On the blade showing the list of update rings, choose **Create**.
 6. On the **Create Update Ring** blade, supply a name and optional description for the update ring, and then choose **Settings**.
 7. On the **Settings** blade, configure the following information:
-	- **Servicing branch**: Set the branch for which the device receives Windows updates (Semi-Annual Channel (Targeted) or Semi-Annual Channel.
+	- **Servicing channel**: Set the channel for which the device receives Windows updates (Semi-Annual Channel (Targeted) or Semi-Annual Channel.
 	- **Microsoft updates**: Choose whether to scan for app updates from Microsoft Update.
 	- **Windows drivers**: Choose whether to exclude Windows Update drivers during updates.
 	- **Automatic update behavior**: Choose how to manage automatic update behavior to scan, download, and install updates.
 For details, see  [Update/AllowAutoUpdate](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/policy-configuration-service-provider#update-allowautoupdate).